zola-dev/destination-certification-INC/README.md

 **Backend Overview:**

 A Node.js Server with Next.js
-Our backend is powered by a Node.js server that runs the Next.js dist.
-Here are the key components:
+Node.js server runs the Next.js dist these are the key components:

 1. **Routes:**

    - **Login:** Handles user authentication.

 - **Update**: Allows modification of existing data.